-The mixed-use building at 2639-43 East Fourth Street is located at the northwest corner of Fourth and Mott Streets in the Boyle Heights neighborhood of the City of Los Angeles.
+The commercial and residential building at 2639-43 East Fourth Street is located at the northwest corner of Fourth and Mott Streets in the Boyle Heights neighborhood of the City of Los Angeles.
 The adjacent blocks of Fourth Street are a mixture of commercial and residential buildings and the rear athletic fields of Theodore Roosevelt High School.
-The building was constructed in 1923 in a commercial vernacular style of the 1920s, with minimal decorative elements on the brick-clad exterior.1 The building is flush with the sidewalk and features at chamfered corner facing the intersection.
+The building was constructed in 1923 in a streetcar commercial vernacular style of the 1920s, with minimal decorative elements on the brick-clad exterior.
+The building is flush with the sidewalk and features at chamfered corner facing the intersection.
 The rear of the parcel is occupied by a gravel parking lot with a mature pine tree at the northwest edge.
 A chain-link fence encloses the parking lot.

 The primary elevation is oriented towards Fourth Street, with two storefronts opening directly onto Fourth Street and a third storefront entrance located in the chamfered corner of the building.
-The headquarters of the Brown Berets was located in the middle storefront with the address 2641 Fourth Street.2 Painted brick delineates storefront openings.
+The Brown Berets' headquarters was located in the middle storefront with the address 2641 East Fourth Street.
+Painted brick delineates storefront openings.
 Storefront materials are a combination of aluminum and wood frames featuring large display windows.
 The bulkhead has been removed in the middle storefront and altered in the other storefronts.
-Transom openings have been covered with plastic backlit signage or in-filled with wood.
+Transom openings have been covered with plastic backlit signage or infilled with wood.
 Each storefront has security bars and doors.
 The elevation along Mott Street has one display window obscured by security bars.
 Brick along the Mott Street elevation is covered in stucco.
-Doors leading to the second floor residential units are located in recessed entrances at the westernmost bay on Fourth Street and northernmost bay on Mott Street.
+Doors leading to the second